MailTape/MailTape/src/content/episodes/2025-11-12-joshua_idehen.md

 ## Eola - No Getting

- Sarah: **"** Picking up on some of the gospel elements in the last track, couldn't resist.
-Eola is the project of Edwin Mathis White (Tonstartssbandht).
-This entire album, Dang, is a mesh of intricate loops, a misty a capella gospel shrouded in echoes.
+ Sarah: **"** Eola is the project of Edwin Mathis White (Tonstartssbandht).
+This entire album, Dang, is a mesh of intricate loops and shrouded echoes, a misty a capella gospel.
 Beautiful :) **"**

 ## Joshua Idehen - It Always Was